-You are invited to the Online Conference on Neuromorphic Materials, Devices, Circuits and Systems (NeuMatDeCaS) that will take place from the 23rd to the 25th of January 2023.
+The Online Conference on Neuromorphic Materials, Devices, Circuits and Systems (NeuMatDeCaS) took place from the 23rd to the 25th of January 2023.

 (1) Employing emerging memristive and memtransistive materials and novel device physics to create neuromorphic systems and in-memory computing applications,